nitin-kumar-07/SQL_Querry_Generater/README.md

 http://localhost:11434
 ```

 You can change it in **Settings**.
-Easy-SQL fetches installed models from `/api/tags` and shows them in the model dropdown.
+SQL Querry Generater fetches installed models from `/api/tags` and shows them in the model dropdown.

 Recommended coding models: qwen2.5-coder:3b or greater, codegemma:7b or greater.